convissor/login-security-solution/readme.txt

 == Changelog ==

+= 0.24.0 =
+* Narrow down when the password policy text filter is enabled.

 = 0.23.0 =
 * Split user and site info into components before comparing them.
 * Increase minimum password length to 10 characters.